4 Installation Guide

 blitz prisma migrate dev

-- In a terminal window, go to the folder you cloned this repository and type:
+- Open a terminal window and navigate to the STAPLE folder you cloned:

 blitz dev

-- In a terminal window, go to the folder you cloned this repository and type:
+- Open a terminal window and navigate to the STAPLE folder you cloned:

 blitz build